 Now that most people are at home, webinars are becoming more popular than ever.
 Webinars are a great way for businesses to educate others, promote their services, position themselves as knowledgeable in their industry and reach a new group of people.

 Planning out a webinar can be a daunting task though, there are so many variables that it’s hard to know what steps you should take to set up your webinar and get the word out about it.
-We’re going to cover these steps today, these tips come from a whole video series we have in The Collective that covers all you need to know about hosting a webinar.
+Today, we’re going to cover all about them.

 When prepping for your webinar the most important step is to figure out what you want the goal to be, this will become the focus of your webinar.
 So take some time to think of what you want the outcome to be and write it down!
 Then whenever you get lost or stuck you can come back to your goal to guide you and put you back on the right path.